 The majority partner of a manufacturer finally realized that his partner, the daily operator and the minority partner had embezzled more than one million dollars.
 The operating partner was terminated and quickly filed a wrongful termination suit.
 A team of McCann Investigators soon began the process of gathering the evidence of his theft.
 Computer forensics, mobile device forensics, research, forensic accounting reviews and surveillance of the target indicated that the total theft went beyond one million dollars over five years.
 In addition, the operating partner has alread set up a competing company and was in violation of his non-compete agreement.
 McCann Investigators worked directly wiht the manufacturer's law firm to obtain a TRO against the minority partner, in addition to referral to local law enforcement for criminal theft charges.

 Theft When an electrical contractor discovered electrical wiring being stolen from job sites, he began to worry that he was being targeted by organized criminals.
 In further discussions with other contractors, they soon discovered that is was impacting scores of contractors.
 McCann organized covert recording and live surveillance of a "bait site".
 The intelligence gathered was then turned over to law enforcement for further investigation.

-Somehow my soon to be ex-husband knew confidential information that I had only discussed with my .....Jane D. – McCann Client
+My competitors had confidential information about my company that was only discussed with very fe.....Carlos D. – McCann Client

 Having a non-compete agreement in place doesn't ensure that an employer will be able to enforce it.
 Getting the terms of the agreement in place from the beginning are key to being sure that it will hold up in court.
 Enforcing a non-compete agreement will no doubt require some sort of legal wrangling and not having the proverbial ducks in a row will not ensur.....